 In order to find an agent you can trust, ask your friends, family, and neighbors for referrals.
 Additionally, do some research, look at local listings, and check out the leading agencies in your city or area including their licenses, their experience, and customer satisfaction scores.
 Schedule appointments with your top candidates and interview them, including all the questions that are important to you.

-If the agent calls himself a Realtor with a capital “R,” that means he is a member of the National Association of Realtors.
+If the agent calls themself a Realtor with a capital “R,” that means they are a member of the National Association of Realtors.
 By hiring a Realtor, you get an agent who formally pledges to support the association’s code of ethics.
-Check out their website to find a expert for your neighborhood.

 7. How much commission does a real estate agent charge?